Squalane vs Hyaluronic Acid – Which Hydrates Better?

 The Verdict: Can They Coexist?

 Layer them: Apply a hyaluronic acid serum first to allow it to draw moisture into the skin.
-Then, follow with a squalane-based moisturizer or oil to seal in the hydration and prevent moisture loss.
+To lock in this hydration and prevent moisture loss, follow with a squalane-based moisturizer or oil.

 Choose the right products: Look for products specifically formulated for your skin type and concerns.
-For example, if you have oily skin, opt for a lightweight hyaluronic acid serum and a gel-based squalane moisturizer.
+For those with oily skin, a lightweight hyaluronic acid serum paired with a gel-based squalane moisturizer is recommended.

 Beyond Hydration: Additional Considerations